maof14/moan-es/Triton/files/products.md

 * Custom error handling
 * Code exporting (for i.e GitHub)
 * Database component for use with MS Access

+#### Typical work process:
+You have some task that is repetative.
+It could be for example WBS closing in Project Builder, change a date, tick a checkbox, or the creation of purchase orders etc.

+You do a couple of updates manually, and realize that you will do this for weeks.

+Instead of working like that, you record the steps on the first update and then insert this recording to our Add-In template.
+Create some variables and adapt for variances in the objects to be updated.

+Click the play button and go and do something more fun.

+The best part is that you do not need to be a experienced programmer to make and maintain these kind of scripts.
+It's that easy, everyone can do it.

 ### Other Excel macros